Maximal Inequalities and Some Applications: L evy-type Processes

 is a martingale with respect to $\Pp^x$ for some \emph{L\'evy-type operator} $A$, i.e.\ an operator of the form

 here, $(b(x),Q(x),\nu(x,dy))$ is a family of L\'evy triplets, the so-called \emph{\textup{(}infinitesimal\textup{)} characteristics}.
-In other words, the L\'evy-type process $(X_t)_{t \geq 0}$ is a solution to the $(A,C_c^{\infty}(\rd))$-martingale problem for the L\'evy-type operator $A$; see Ethier \& Kurtz \cite{ethier-kurtz} for further information on the martingale problem and its connection to Markov processes.
+As before, we assume that $x\mapsto (b(x), Q(x), \nu(x,B))$ is measurable for every Borel set $B\subseteq \rd\setminus\{0\}$.
+In other words, the L\'evy-type process $(X_t)_{t \geq 0}$ is a solution to the $(A,C_c^{\infty}(\rd))$-martingale problem for the L\'evy-type operator $A$; see Ethier \& Kurtz~\cite{ethier-kurtz} for further information on the martingale problem and its connection to Markov processes.
 Note that, by Taylor's formula, the pointwise expression \eqref{fel-eq2} makes sense for any $f \in C_b^2(\rd)$.
 Using standard rules for the Fourier transform, it is not difficult to see that $A|_{C_c^{\infty}(\rd)}$ can be written as a pseudo-differential operator

 where $\widehat{f}(\xi) = (2\pi)^{-d} \int_{\rd} f(x) e^{-ix \cdot \xi} \, dx$ is the Fourier transform of $f$ and

 is the \emph{symbol}.
 For fixed $x \in \rd$, the mapping $\xi \mapsto q(x,\xi)$ is the characteristic exponent of a L\'evy process.
 In particular, $\xi \mapsto q(x,\xi)$ is continuous and negative definite (in the sense of Schoenberg), cf.\ Sections~\ref{pre-mom} and \ref{lp-back}.
 This implies that $\xi \mapsto \sqrt{|q(x,\xi)|}$ is subadditive, i.e.\